 About Us

 Nunavut Arctic College Media is a division of the Communities & Learning Program at Nunavut Arctic College and works out of the Nunavut Research Institute in Iqaluit.
-We publish books, produce films and media, and are building a digital archive to support teaching, learning, and research.
+We publish books, produce films and media, and undertake Inuktut language initiatives to support teaching, learning, and research.

 We work to serve students and instructors at our five campuses and 25 Community Learning Centres across the territory.
 We also strive to serve all Nunavummiut, and those with an interest in learning more about the Canadian Eastern Arctic.

-Our goal is to increase access to Inuktut resources, enhance awareness of Canada’s Arctic, and foreground Inuit perspectives through print, audio, video, oral history, and archival initiatives.
+Our goal is to increase access to Inuktut resources, enhance awareness of Canada’s Arctic, and foreground Inuit perspectives through print, audio, video, oral history, and Inuktut language research and revitalization.

 To learn more about Nunavut Arctic College and its programs visit www.arcticcollege.ca